Centaur Technology: Design methodology

 Centaur's design philosophy was always centered on "sufficient" performance for tasks that its target market demands.
-Some of the design trade offs made by the design team run contrary to accepted wisdom.
+Some of the design trade-offs made by the design team ran contrary to accepted wisdom.

-Centaur/VIA was among the first to design processors with hardware encryption acceleration in the form of VIA PadLock, starting with an 2004 VIA C7 release.
-Intel and AMD followed up with AES-NI in 2008, Intel SHA extensions in 2013, and RDRAND in 2015.
+Centaur/VIA was among the first to design processors with hardware encryption, hash and random number acceleration in the form of VIA PadLock, starting with a 2004 VIA C7 release.
+Around the same time NSC Geode LX added support for AES128.
+In 2008 Intel and AMD followed up with specifications AES-NI, Intel SHA extensions in 2013, and RDRAND in 2015.